-- Great quality, person-centred support delivered by skilled teams. - Outcome focused achieving goals that are important to you. - Opportunities to get active, get flexible and have fun. - Lots of social interaction and opportunities to make new friends. - Opportunities to explore new interests and learn new skills. - Community-based support that can be short or longer term. - Support to experience the world of work.
+- Great quality, person-centred support delivered by skilled teams. - Outcome focused achieving goals that are - Opportunities to get active, get flexible and have fun. - Lots of social interaction and opportunities to make new friends. - Opportunities to explore new interests and learn - Community-based support that can be short or - Support to experience the world of work.